10 Ways to Improve Your Morning Routine

 Set your alarm for when you need to get out of bed and resist the urge for a few extra minutes.
 It’s tough, but it’s better in the long run.

-7. Wake up with pleasantness.an alarm that wakes you up to music or a pleasant noise.
+7. Wake up with pleasantness.A loud buzzing sound isn’t going to help you get up on the right side of the bed, so to speak.
+Instead, set an alarm that wakes you up to music or a pleasant noise.
 This will rouse you from sleep in a more gentle, relaxed way.
 It will make the idea of an impending alarm less dreadful.

 9. Get in a positive mindset.